PhanChenh/AdventureworkDataset-RFM-Analysis-SQLProject/README.md

-# Projcet Title: RFM Analysis Using SQL on the AdventureWorks Dataset (2011-2014)
+# Project Title: RFM Analysis Using SQL on the AdventureWorks Dataset (2011-2014)

 ## Table of Contents
 - [Overview](#overview)